 The Company and its consolidated subsidiaries write down the balance of certain available-for-sale securities with fair values i) when the fair value of such securities declines by 50% or more, of its purchase cost or ii) when the fair value of such securities without a certain level of creditworthiness declines by 30% or more, but less than 50%, of its purchase cost unless it is deemed that there is a possibility that the fair value of the security could recover to equal or exceed the purchase cost.

-The aggregate amount written down from the balance of available-for-sale securities with fair value for the fiscal year ended March 31, 2022 was ¥6,662 million (¥1,777 million of monetary claims bought and ¥4,885 million of securities).
+The aggregate amount written down from the balance of available-for-sale securities with fair value for the fiscal year ended March 31, 2023 was ¥20,970 million.

 (5) Money Held in Trust